Galileo Ferraris: Biography

 In 1889, Ferraris worked at the Italian Industrial Institution, a school of electrical engineering (the first school of this kind in Italy, subsequently incorporated in the Politecnico di Torino).
 In 1896, Ferraris joined the Italian Electrotechnical Association and became the first national president of the organization.

 Galileo Ferraris did not confine his research interests to electricity.
 He also researched the fundamental properties of dioptric instruments and made an elementary representation of the theory and its applications.
 His work contains a detailed description of the geometric dioptrics for uncentered systems.
 He provided a greater generality as previously found in the telescopic system treatments, with less emphasis on applications.

 In the second main section, the results obtained are applied to optical instruments.
-The magnification, field of view, and the brightness of the instrument were dealt with in great detail.
-The field denned as the author of the cone opening angle, the tip of the first main points of the lens, and its base formed by the parts of the object in view, will possess the same brightness.
+The magnification, field of view, and brightness of the instrument were dealt with in great detail.
+The field defined as the author of the cone opening angle, the tip of the first main points of the lens, and its base formed by the parts of the object in view, will possess the same brightness.
 The eye is not treated.